-Sample size calculation used based on Williams Cochran's method for cross sectional survey [27].
-In order to achieve a confidence interval of 95% and a power of 80% and to be able to detect a margin of error of 5%, the study sample size was calculated based on the estimated prevalence rate of knowledge of CBHI of 25% [28].
-Assuming a non-response rate of 5%, the required minimum sample was 301 households.
+Sample size calculation used based on Williams Cochran's method for cross sectional survey (Cochran, 1977).
+In order to achieve a confidence interval of 95% and a power of 80% and to be able to detect a margin of error of 5%, the study sample size was calculated based on the estimated prevalence rate of knowledge of CBHI of 25% (Jean Jacques N Noubiap et al. 2013) and that there are 50,867 households in Gwagwalada.